What is efficient store space management?

 - Do you have lists of equipment and all the data about current floor plans?
 Is there any equipment that is absolutely necessary to execute the remodeling?

 - Don’t forget about reasonable time frames.
 Build to last, be prepared to educate your staff – do not only invest in something that will supposedly bring success overnight.

 - Which particular store is closest to your expectations?
 Take the points that work and could serve as a basis for remodeling.

 - Finally.
 Last but not at all least.
 Actually first.
-What is the level of knowledge your team has – do you have a capable visual merchandiser, analysts who provide insights, well trained, and experienced space managers?
+What is the level of knowledge your team has – do you have a capable visual merchandiser, analysts who provide insights, well-trained, and experienced space managers?
 If not – how will you get them to the level needed for success?
-Where will you fill empty competences with your own staff and where rely on outside experts?
+Where will you fill empty competencies with your own staff?
+Where is it necessary to rely on outside experts?

 MVP PILOT STORE

 A pilot store might serve to put all of the above on track.